appdev-lessons/data-integrity-with-validations/content.md

    - The keys in the `Hash` are the constraints we are applying.
 There is a fixed list of constraints built-in to ActiveRecord that we can choose from.
 By far, the three most common are `:presence`, `:uniqueness`, and `:numericality`.
  - The value associated to each key is either `true`, which means you want the simplest use of the validation; or, the value can be a whole other `Hash` containing configuration options, like minimum and maximum values for `:numericality`.

 Let's give our simple validation a test.
-Open a `rails console` and create a new instance of a `Movie`:
+Open a new `rails console` (by typing `exit` then reopening, or by using the `reload!` command in the current console) and create a new instance of a `Movie`:

 ```pry
 [1] pry(main)> m = Movie.new